SultanSGillani/streisand/README.md

   [Mac](https://docs.docker.com/docker-for-mac/install/),
   [Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows),
   [compose](https://docs.docker.com/compose/install/))

+### Environment Files:

+* Before you get started make sure and set your environment variables.
+There is an .env.template file in the root of the project.
+First copy the file as .env

+``cp .env.template .env`` and then set and save these.

+ Once that is complete you can build the project.
+For the production server, to test production, or if you are not using docker, there is an .env.template file in the backend folder that should be updated as well.

+## Building the project

 - Run `docker-compose build` to build the images
 - Run `docker-compose run --rm api invoke setup-db` to create the db tables and load in some development data
 - Run `docker-compose run --rm api python src/manage.py passwd admin` to set yourself a password for the admin user